CMJ-HTW/.github/profile/README.md

-# 🖥️ Computer Museum Junior @ HTW Berlin
+# 🖥️ Computer Museum Junior

 Welcome to the **Computer Museum Junior** study group repository!
-We are a passionate group of students dedicated to preserving and showcasing the history of computing at HTW Berlin.
+We are a passionate group of students dedicated to preserving and showcasing the history of computing.
 From vintage computers to early tech artifacts, we bring technology’s past to life through interactive exhibits, restoration projects, and educational programs for all ages.

 This repository is where we document our software and systems, collaborate on asset management, and share information about our team and mission.
 Check out our projects below, and join us on our journey to make tech history accessible, educational, and fun! 🎉